-Naturally Here purebred ewes are mated to the best ram available.
-Ewes give birth usually in their second year of life after a 152 day gestation .
-Persian ewes can be expected to lamb each year up to about 6 years of age and less reliably after that.
-On average about every third gestation produces twins.
-Using these figures each ewe would on average produce 6 – 7 lambs before 6 years of age.
-As just under half of all lambs born are ewes statistically 3 of these are likely to be ewes.
+Naturally Here, quality ewes are mated to the best ram available.
+Ewes give birth usually in their second year of life, after an average gestation of 145 days.
+Most ewes can be expected to lamb each year up to about 6 years of age and less reliably after that.
+On average, about every third gestation in many breeds produces twins.
+Using these figures, each ewe would on average produce six to eight lambs before 6 years of age.
+As just under half of all lambs born are ewes, statistically three of these are likely to be ewes.
 As these young ewes are bred from quality mothers, mated to the best ram available, their standard, in turn, should be high.
 A quality ram should always be able to produce a son better than himself.
 With the best sons of the original ram being incorporated into the breeding plan or new rams being imported into the program, gradually the flock quality is increased.

-The principle costs involved are a/ purchase of 20 Dorper ewes – for a sound, well structured 3 to 4 year old ewe in good health from a recognised breeder = $ 2000, b/ purchase of Persian rams -- 3 or 4 (ideally) would be required, these would need to be of a reasonable quality otherwise the entire breeding program would be a waste of time. $500 each approximately = $1500 to $2000 c/ cost of feeding, general care, worming, vaccination of all sheep involved—very hard to quantify but over 4 years $2000 would be extremely conservative to produce the 40 lambs involved and care for the mothers.
+The principal costs involved are: a/ purchase of 20 Dorper ewes – sound, well-structured 2 to 4 year old ewes in good health from a recognised breeder = $ 7000, b/ purchase of Persian rams – 3 or 4 (ideally) would be required; these would need to be of a reasonable quality, otherwise the entire breeding program would be a waste of time. $500 each (very conservatively) approximately = $1500 to $2000 c/ cost of feeding, general care, worming, vaccination of all sheep involved—very hard to quantify but over 4 years $2000 would be extremely conservative to produce the 40 lambs involved and care for the mothers.

-The obvious advantage of ET is that large numbers of absolutely pure Persians are produced quickly.
-On average 6 lambs can produced from one ewe in 5 months.
-With natural breeding this would take at least 5 years.
+The obvious advantage of ET is that large numbers of superior-quality sheep are produced quickly.
+On average, six lambs can be produced from one ewe in 5 months.
+With natural breeding, this would take at least 5 years.
 Cost is a factor.
-If 6 lambs are produced each lamb costs approximately $400 ie $2,400 for 6 purebred Persians.
-Statistically half will be rams and half ewes.
-If the aim is to produce ewes and the rams are not required in effect each ewe will cost $800 although the purebred rams will have a value and can be made available for sale to offset costs.
+If six lambs are produced, each lamb costs approximately $400.
+If the value of the sheep produced exceeds this, then the procedure can be financially justified.